First-person (video games): Origins

 First-person perspectives are used in various different genres, including several distinct sub-genres of shooter games.
-Shooting gallery games, which evolved from mid-20th-century electro-mechanical games and in turn late-19th-century carnival games, typically employ a first-person perspective where players aim at moving targets on a stationary screen.
-They in turn evolved into rail shooters, which also typically employ a first-person perspective but move the player through levels on a fixed path.
+Shooting gallery games, which evolved from mid-20th-century arcade electro-mechanical games and in turn late-19th-century carnival games, typically employ a first-person perspective where players aim at moving targets on a stationary screen.
+They in turn evolved into rail shooters, which also typically employ a first-person perspective, but move the player through levels on a fixed path.
 Rail shooter and shooting gallery games that use light guns are called light gun shooters.
 The most popular type of game to employ a first-person perspective today is the first-person shooter (FPS), which allows player-guided navigation through a three-dimensional space.

 Electro-mechanical racing games had been using first-person perspectives since the late 1960s, dating back to Kasco's Indy 500 (1968) and Chicago Coin's version Speedway (1969).
 The use of first-person perspectives in driving video games date back to Nürburgring 1 and Atari's Night Driver in 1976.

 It is not clear exactly when the earliest FPS video game was created.
 There are two claimants, Spasim and Maze War.
 The uncertainty about which was first stems from the lack of any accurate dates for the development of Maze War—even its developer cannot remember exactly.
-In contrast, the development of Spasim is much better documented and the dates more certain.
+In contrast, the development of Spasim is much better documented and the dates are more certain.